CHME5137/DiscoverFunTimes/06-interactive.md

 		$ srun --pty ipython

 it will allocate you some resource, wait until it's available (you may experience a pause), then run ipython in "pseudo terminal mode".
 All your tab completion, syntax highlighting, terminal wizardry etc. seem to work naturally.
-We can check which compute node we're running by like this:
+We can check which compute node we're running like this:

 ```
 $ srun --pty ipython